WH0LEWHALE/Linux-Strike/README.md

  - Fixed Molotov issue. <br>
  - Cant Create Mixer issues fixed, now game can find sounds.

- Also, [You can check out this repository](https://github.com/yumirak/kisak-strike/tree/devel2) For implementing & fixing some bugs and errors that has in your fork/copy, Because that repository has alot of fixes including: VGUI Elements and more.

 <h1 align="center"> License(s) </h1>